 - Take Care Of Children

 Children are silly creatures at the best of times, so looking after kids can be a fun and rewarding experience.
 If you’re a parent yourself, then offering your childcare services to others will take very little effort.
 After all, you need to feed, clean, and tidy up after your own little ones anyway.
-Start by offering babysitting to your own friends and family, as they will be more willing to leave their kids with you than a stranger.
-Once you’ve done that for a while, you can advertise your services to others.
-This way, you’ll have referrals from your loved ones to show to other parents.
+Start by offering to babysit your own friends and family’s children.

 - Look After People’s Pets